tagtag

 • Repetitive motion injuries

 Statistics indicate that throughout a 45-year career in construction, a worker has a 1 in 200 chance of being fatally injured on the job.
-The U.S. Bureau of Labor Statistics (BLS) says that an average of 150,000 construction accidents is reported each year.
+The U.S. Bureau of Labor Statistics (BLS) says 150,000 construction accidents are reported yearly.

 In far too many cases, construction accidents could have been prevented if supervisors had been more responsible.
 Employers and managers are responsible for ensuring that all employees have adequate safety training and that all protocols are followed at all times.
-The regulations put in place by OSHA exist to keep workers safe, but if they are not followed, workers could become severely injured, or worse, may not survive an accident.
+The regulations established by OSHA exist to keep workers safe, but if not followed, workers could become severely injured or may not survive an accident.

 Contact a New York Construction Accident Lawyer

-For more than a decade, workers across New York have turned to Hach & Rose, LLP for help getting the compensation they deserve when they’re hurt in an accident on the job site.
-We know how crucial recovering compensation is to you and your family, and we’re committed to helping you get every penny that you’re owed.
-Schedule a free, confidential consultation with us by calling (212) 779-0057, or reach out to us online to schedule your free, no-obligation consultation with our experienced New York construction accident attorneys today.
+For over a decade, workers across New York have turned to Hach & Rose, LLP for help getting the compensation they deserve when they’re hurt in an accident on the job site.
+We know how crucial recovering compensation is to you and your family, and we’re committed to helping you get every penny you’re owed.
+Schedule a free, confidential consultation with us by calling (212) 779-0057, or contact us online to schedule your free, no-obligation consultation with our experienced New York construction accident attorneys today.

 Conversion Pixel